ministryofjustice/security-guidance/docs/data-handling-and-information-sharing-guide.md

 -   [Information sharing](#information-sharing).
 -   [Reporting data loss](#reporting-data-loss).

-A [Data Movement Form](#data-movement-form-dmf) must be completed for the following scenarios:

--   Data is being moved or shared by transferring a physical device, for example using a storage array, USB drive, or other removable media.
--   Data is being moved or shared by electronic \(network\) communication, where the movement is from an MoJ IT system to an external party.

-A [Data Movement Form](#data-movement-form-dmf) is not required for the following scenarios:

--   Data is being moved or shared by electronic \(network\) communication, where the movement is entirely within or between MoJ IT systems.
--   Data is being moved in full compliance with the already-approved service design and operation specification and procedures.

-In any case of doubt, it is always advisable to complete a [Data Movement Form](#data-movement-form-dmf).
-Further details on the form can be found [here](#data-movement-form-dmf).

 **Note:** This document provides guidance for handling and sharing of information and data up to and including `OFFICIAL` and `OFFICIAL-SENSITIVE`, or the older Impact Level \(IL\) 3.
 Where information attracts a high protective marking or IL, advice must be sought from the MoJ Operation Security Team \(OST\) and MoJ IT Security Officer \(ITSO\).

-### Demonstration of Compliance

-The [CESG Information Assurance Maturity Model \(IAMM\)](https://www.ncsc.gov.uk/guidance/information-assurance-maturity-model-and-assessment-framework-gpg-40) sets out the minimum maturity level Government departments should attain.
-Safeguarding data is captured as a basic requirement in Level 1 and the MoJ will need to demonstrate compliance against this requirement.

 ## Handling data on MoJ IT systems